 In this laboratory experiment, we grew the A. alternata isolate in nitrogen-free media and amended it with either organic or inorganic nitrogen.
 We hypothesized that the fungus would be better able to use organic forms of nitrogen because it is a plant-symbiont which improves plant access to nitrogen, although through unclear mechanisms (Di Martino et al., 2022; Newsham, 2011).
 In contrast to our expectation, the fungal isolate’s growth was 133% higher in the inorganic nitrogen media than in the organic nitrogen media (Figure 1; Welch Two Sample t-test; t(5.3753) = 8.3487, p = 0.0003).
 While other sources of inorganic and organic nitrogen should be tested to determine fungal preference between the two types of nitrogen, it is clear that the fungus not only utilized an inorganic nitrogen source, but it also grew better with the inorganic nitrogen source than with the organic nitrogen source in this experiment.

 This finding is relevant to a multitude of experiments, including those which aim to use stable isotopes of nitrogen to trace the movement of nitrogen, as the fungus’s ability to use the nitrogen source is vital in such a method.
-Additionally, while more DSE isolates should be tested for their abilities to use inorganic and organic nitrogen, this experiment provides foundational evidence for DSE being able to use inorganic nitrogen sources.
+Because DSE can act as both endophytes and as free-living saprotrophs, their ability to utilize inorganic nitrogen sources in their free-living state is logical.
+However, the preference for an inorganic nitrogen source is unexpected and potentially indicates something about their symbiosis with plants.
+If DSE can access plant-derived organic nitrogen but prefer soil-derived inorganic nitrogen, then perhaps the fungus is less likely to act pathogenically upon the host plant to take its nitrogen.
+In addition, if DSE prefer inorganic nitrogen sources, then perhaps their affinity for this type of nitrogen can create a nutrient gradient between the fungus and the plant, which could be part of the mechanism of how resources are traded between the two partners.
+While more DSE isolates should be tested for their abilities to use inorganic and organic nitrogen, this experiment provides foundational evidence for DSE being able to use inorganic nitrogen sources.

 Methods